Courses

 Electronics III

-This course begins with reviewing DC characteristics and basics of single and multi-stage amplifiers and approaches to introducing frequency dependent model of transistors and analyzing the frequency response of amplifiers.
+This course begins by reviewing DC characteristics and the basics of single- and multistage amplifiers.
+It then introduces the frequency-dependent model of transistors and analyzes the frequency response of amplifiers.
 It covers pole-zero calculation, Bode plots, time-constant methods, feedback concepts, stability analysis, and frequency compensation methods for amplifiers.
-It ends up with design of an OpAmp with certain specifications and verifying its performance through simulations.
+The course concludes with the design of an operational amplifier (op-amp) with specified requirements and verification of its performance through simulations.

 Electronics II

-This course contains a review of BJT and MOSFET physics, deriving their small signal models, and analyzing DC characteristics, input/output resistances, and gain of single-stage amplifiers.
-It then covers the ins and outs of differential pairs, current mirrors, active loads, output stages, and passive feedbacks.
+This course contains a review of BJT and MOSFET physics, deriving their small-signal models, and analyzing DC characteristics, input/output resistances, and gain of single-stage amplifiers.
+It then covers the ins and outs of differential pairs, current mirrors, active loads, output stages, and passive feedback networks.
 It also includes the design of telescopic, low-voltage, and folded cascode CMOS amplifiers.

 Communication Circuits

 This course covers the basic concepts of communication systems.
 It emphasizes both theoretical and practical communication circuit design techniques, from architectural considerations to active and passive circuit design.
-It begins with fundamental concepts, including scattering parameters, smith chart, matching networks, nonlinearity effects, and noise.
-It proceeds to explore transceiver architectures, with a significant emphasis on the design of low-noise amplifiers, mixers, and oscillators for desired permormance.
+It begins with fundamental concepts, including scattering parameters, Smith chart, matching networks, nonlinearity effects, and noise.
+It proceeds to explore transceiver architectures, with a significant emphasis on the design of low-noise amplifiers, mixers, and oscillators for the desired performance.